 3) Is it still possible to do BSc (Physiology/Psychology) and still complete it within 3 years even if I did Biomedical Science 1st year?

 Yes!
 That is entirely possible because it is possible to finish Psychology’s first and 2nd-year papers within one year due to some papers’ prerequisites to be BIOSCI or MEDSCI first-year papers.
 More info here and here.

 4) What kind of jobs are there for BSc (Biomedical Science) graduates?

 We have a post dedicated to this universally asked question.

-5) What are these specializations for Biomedical Science?
+5) What are these specialisations for Biomedical Science?

 These specialisations include: